Eating disorder and body image therapy with Sonya Sanmateu in PA & NJ

 Therapy that meets you where you are—and helps you move toward where you want to be.

-Together, we’ll begin to understand the deeper factors shaping your relationship with food and your body—what these patterns are doing for you, and what’s underneath them.
+Together, we’ll begin to understand the deeper factors shaping your relationship with food and your body—what these patterns may be protecting, managing, or trying to communicate

-At times, we’ll also slow things down to notice what’s happening in your body—helping you reconnect with cues, emotions, and internal signals that are often overlooked.
+At times, we’ll also slow things down to notice what’s happening in your body—helping you reconnect with cues, emotions, and internal signals that may have been ignored, overridden, or difficult to trust.

 Change happens gradually, as you begin to understand yourself more clearly and build trust in your ability to care for yourself.